-Back in the day many of the so-called strength training novices started using weightlifting belts during squats and deadlifts under the influence of Mark Rippetoe and his puppies that later on branched out and developed the 70sbig fetish.
-According to those individuals the weightlifting belt gives you ”an anchor to push against with your abs” during deadlifts, squats, overhead presses and other barbell exercises.
-The idea is that when you use a belt your are actually developing a stronger core, and if you build up your ”belted” squat while keeping your warm-ups belt free, you will reach higher numbers faster.
+Back in the day, many noobs started using weightlifting belts during squats and deadlifts under the influence of Mark Rippetoe and his puppies that later on branched out and developed the 70sbig fetish.
+According to those individuals, the weightlifting belt gives you ”an anchor to push against with your abs”.
+Those men believe that this technique allows you to get stronger faster.

-Here’s what what actually happens in the real world.
-While it’s probably true that a belt allows you to flex your abs more intensely, it’s also a fact that pretty much all people lift more with a belt than without one for other reasons too.
+While it’s probably true that a belt allows you to flex your abs more intensely, people lift more with a belt for other reasons too.

-You can think of belts as wrist wraps for your waist/lumber area.
-Most people cannot bench as much weight without wrist wraps.
-Why?
-Because the stress on the wrists is too much and when you put on 2 meters of thick material around the joint you add another layer of protection and stability increases greatly.
-Suddenly, the weight feels lighter.
-The belt does the same thing for your waist – it thickens it artificially.
+You can think of belts as wrist wraps for your waist.
+Most people bench more with wrist wraps thanks to the extra stability.
+When you put on 2 meters of thick material around the joint, you add another layer of protection that increases the stability greatly.
+The belt does the same for your waist – it thickens it artificially.

 What’s the problem?
-The problem is that the ligaments are not getting stronger and the belt becomes a crutch.
+The problem is that the ligaments are not getting stronger, and the belt becomes a crutch.
 I don’t care how sore your abs are from pushing against the stupid belt.
-The ligaments and obliques actually works less.
+The ligaments and the obliques actually work less.
 It’s like squatting with light knee wraps.
-The stress on the joint is reduced and as a result the connective tissue does not adapt to the stimulus and remains weaker.
+The stress on the joint is reduced.
+As a result, the connective tissues do not adapt to the stimulus and remain weaker.

-Of course, I don’t expect the brainwashed permabulkers to agree with me because they are sucked deep into the low bar cult.
+Of course, I don’t expect the brainwashed permabulkers to agree with me because they are too deep into the low bar cult.

-How can you recognize people who are part of the low bar cult?
+How can I recognize members of the low bar cult?

 ”Mammals drink milk.
 You are a mammal.”